Purchasing (Policy 6130)

 f.
 Where multiple bids and quality of property offered are the same, preference shall be given to property of local and domestic production and manufacture or from bidders having a significant Idaho economic presence.

 g.
 The University recognizes that an offered low price is not always indicative of the greatest value.
-Contracts will be awarded by the University pursuant to determination by the UPD of the best value to the University based on the criteria outlined in the solicitation.
+Contracts will be awarded by the University pursuant to determination by the Procurement and Vendor Services Director of the best value to the University based on the criteria outlined in the solicitation.
 Award of contracts in excess of amounts as proscribed in State Board of Education (SBOE) policy V.I.3.a require the written approval of the Executive Director of the State Board of Education or the SBOE in a public meeting.

 h.
 No vendor or related party, or subsidiary, or affiliate of a vendor may submit a bid to obtain a contract to provide property to the University, if the vendor or related party, or affiliate or subsidiary was paid for services utilized in preparing the bid specifications or if the services influenced the procurement process.